qzapio/gitsession1/README.md

 # gitsession1
-tial version of respository
+trial version of respository
- i am trying git hub first time and created a respository
+using git to creat a respository